noahehall/multicloud/opensource/apache/tinkerpop.md

 - vertices: entity nodes
 - edges: relationships connecting nodes
 - properties: represent and store data for both edges and vertices
-- labels: attached to vertices and edges
+- labels: group vertices and edges into classes or types
+  - not all graph database engines provide support for indexing labels
+    - its recommended to use a vertex or edge property, that can be indexed, as a surrogate for the label.
 - ids: Every vertex, every edge and even every property in a graph has a unique ID that can be used to reference it individually or as part of a group
   - can be auto generated or user provided
   - Don’t rely on the graph preserving the ID values you provide.
 How IDs are managed will be graph database implementation dependent.